Aston Martin Vulcan: Road-legal conversion

 An Aston Martin Vulcan was made road-legal by British engineering company RML Group through a series of modifications.
 This car remains the only Vulcan to be made legal for the road.
 Several changes had to be performed in order to meet road regulations.
 The group took 18 months to modify the entire car.

 The ride height of the car is raised for ground clearance.
 The rear LED "blades" are covered with a plastic light housing for radius management.
 Two front integrated headlights have been added, under the inspiration of the modern Aston Martin design.
-The styling of the lights mimic the factory lights of the Vulcan.
+The styling of the lights mimics the factory lights of the Vulcan.
 As for the front splitter, the car's fences, placed on the side of the aerodynamic piece for more downforce, have been removed, and the length of the carbon fibre splitter has also been shortened.

 The 7.0-litre naturally-aspirated V12 is remapped for emissions, and the cooling system is replaced with a different unit for better temperature control although it retains its original power output rating.
 The car's gear ratios are altered, and the clutch was changed to make the launch easier than the regular Vulcan.
 Spring rates and damper rates have been changed, and ride height lifting has been added to allow for easier driving on the road.
 The steering lock became less limited to allow the car to steer more and give a smaller turning radius.

 The Vulcan's side mirrors have been replaced in favour of the DB11's mirrors, since the regular Vulcan's mirror glass does not meet road regulations, and it does not include mirror-integrated indicators.
 All windows have been replaced with specific units that meet road regulations, and a windscreen wiper and washer jets have been added.
 The rear bumper has been modified to allow for a Euro-spec registration plate to be installed, along with plate lights, and a reflector.
 The rear wing plates' ends contain an amber light strip for direction indicators, and the fuel cap has been modified.
-As for the interior, the seats (which originally had head support) have been changed to allow for visibility, and the steering wheel has been drastically modified.
+As for the interior, the seats have been changed to allow for visibility, and the steering wheel has been drastically modified.
 The doors are central locking, and the car contains an immobiliser key.

 According to RML, owners of this car can ask the group to revert the car to racing spec whenever the owner desires.

 Motorsport

-One example of the Vulcan was fielded in the 2022 British Endurance Championship in Class A (group GT3) class.
-It previously raced in the Britcar endurance championship as an invitational entry.
+One example of the Vulcan was fielded in the 2022 and 2023 seasons of the British endurance championship, driving in Class A alongside GT3 cars.
+It previously raced in the 2021 Britcar Endurance Championship as an invitational entry.